GenPare/genpare-backend/README.md

 ![Add the environment variables.](https://cdn.discordapp.com/attachments/765500125913022474/954410756378595328/2022-03-18_17h07_17.png)

-This is the place where you have to add the variables, which were given to you by the document.
+This is the place where you have to add the variables, which were given to you by the developers.

 #### Running the server